Jonny Polonsky: Career

 Polonsky's second full length release of 2020, and seventh overall studio album, Power and Greed and Money and Sex and Death was written and recorded during the COVID-19 pandemic lockdown in the spring and summer of 2020.
 It features guest appearances by Jane Wiedlin of The Go-Gos on vocals, and Hong Wang of the Kung Fu Panda soundtracks on erhu.

+In 2021, Polonsky joined the band 7D7D, with Tim Commerford of Rage Against the Machine on bass and lead vocals, and Mathias Wakrat on drums.
+The trio began releasing music in late 2022.